 We have a zero tolerance approach to sexual violence and sexual harassment.
 It is never acceptable and will not be tolerated.
-All staff have been made aware that even if there are no reports in our school, it does not mean it is not happening - it may be the case that it is just not being reported.
-It is essential that all victims are reassured and that they are being taken seriously and that they will be supported and kept safe.
-If staff have any concerns regarding any form of child on child abuse, they must speak to the DSL (or a deputy).
+All staff have been made aware that even if there are no reports in our school, it does not mean it is not happening - it may be the case that abuse is just not being reported.
+When staff have any concerns regarding any form of child on child abuse, they must speak to the DSL (or a deputy).